NicolaiRidani/django-cms/docs/reference/cli.rst

 ``fix-mptt``
 ============

-Occasionally, the MPTT tree can become corrupted (this is one of the reasons for :doc:`our move away from MPTT to MP in django CMS 3.1 </upgrade/3.1>`).
+Occasionally, the MPTT tree can become corrupted (this is one of the reasons for our move away from MPTT to MP in django CMS 3.1 (link to upgrade article)).
 Typical symptoms include problems when trying to copy or delete plugins or pages.

-This command has been removed in :doc:`django CMS 3.1 </upgrade/3.1>` and replaced with `fix-tree`_.
+This command has been removed in django CMS 3.1 (link to upgrade article) and replaced with `fix-tree`_.